Guidelines for Faculty Educational Leaves for 2020-2021

 - Support will not be given to projects already funded by publishers.
 Applicants may submit proposals that lead to publication of books if explicit educational benefit(s) to the department, college or university are apparent.

 - If projects involve research or data collection using human subjects, the proposer must acknowledge that Institutional Review Board (IRB) approval, according to policy number #1104, is required of all awarded leaves.
+IRB approval and details of the IRB agreement should be submitted to Julie Love before any expenditures can occur.

 - If projects involve research or data collection using live, vertebrate animals, the proposer must acknowledge that Institutional Animal Care and Use Committee approval, according to policy number #2202, is required of all awarded leaves.
+IACUC approval and details of the IACUC agreement should be submitted to Julie Love before any expenditures can occur.

 - Faculty are expected to be familiar with and adhere to the University policy governing Intellectual Property.
 Information regarding the university's policy on "intellectual property" is available in policy #1107 in the James Madison University Manual of Policies and Procedures.